 - 1. Basic concepts of free electron theory and energy bands in solids. - 2.
 Key points, formation and importance of semiconductors. - 3.
 To understand the dual nature of Matter and propagation of Electromagnetic waves. - 4.
-To recognize the basic concepts related properties of Lasers and Optical Fibers. - 5.
+To recognize the basic concepts related properties of Lasers and OpticalFibers. - 5.
 To understand the fundamentals Nano Science & Technology.

-- 1. Understand the concepts of free electron theory and energy bands in solids. - 2.
+- 1. Explain concepts of free electron theory and energy bands in solids. - 2.
 Identify the applications of semiconductors in electronic devices. - 3.
-Distinguish the dual nature of mater waves based on quantum laws. - 4.
+Explain the applications of magnetic materials. - 4.
 Evaluate the Maxwell equations and asses the EM wave propagation in non-conducting medium. - 5.
-Understand the lasers and fiber optics and their applications - 6.
-Apply the basic properties of nano-materials in various engineering branches.
+Apply the basic properties of nano-materials in various engineeringbranches.